awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.Prereqs.md

 # Network prerequisites for Aurora MySQL database activity streams<a name="DBActivityStreams.Prereqs"></a>

-This section explains how to configure your VPC for use with database activity streams\.
+In the following section, you can find how to configure your virtual private cloud \(VPC\) for use with database activity streams\.

 **Topics**
 + [Prerequisites for AWS KMS endpoints](#DBActivityStreams.Prereqs.KMS)